 Florida Collegiate Honors Council, and the Psychological

-The Honors Program sponsors the Undergraduate Research Club to
+The Honors Program sponsors the Honors Club to promote the

 Honors projects can take you wherever your passions happen to

 lead you.
 Previous years' senior projects have explored: